-We consider it our responsibility to improve global access to health through our technological advances.
+We have a responsibility to improve global access to health through our technological advances.
 We support a reliable and transparent legal framework for intellectual property that enables sustainable investment in research and development.

 Our approach to sharing and protecting intellectual property

 We support a sustainable approach to intellectual property that drives innovation and enables access to health.
-We are committed to refraining from enforcing patents in a majority of low- and middle-income countries.
-In markets where we do register product patents, we are transparent and committed to sharing data to the greatest possible extent and improving public access to clinical study data.
+We refrain from enforcing patents in a majority of low- and middle-income countries.
+In markets where we do register product patents, we are transparent and committed to sharing data to the greatest possible extent and to improving public access to clinical study data.
 We report on the patent status of our products via the publicly accessible database Pat-INFORMED.
-Furthermore, we support voluntary licensing agreements of all kinds, including non-exclusive voluntary licenses, legally binding non-assertion covenants and clauses that aim to widen access to health.
+Furthermore, we support voluntary licensing agreements, including non-exclusive voluntary licenses, legally binding non-assertion covenants and clauses that aim to widen access to health.